 You could give in and sign up for GAP insurance from your car dealership or a specialist broker.
-Or you can follow the advice of the Financial Conduct Authority (FCA), who recommend taking a little extra time to shop around for the best GAP insurer.
+Or you can follow the advice of the Financial Conduct Authority (FCA), who recommends taking a little extra time to shop around for the best GAP insurer.

 GAP insurance costs can vary dramatically from provider to provider so be money-smart and hunt around for a decent gap insurance quote that provides the level of cover you need, properly covering your car’s value.